 \section{Introduction}

 Interfacial dynamics has great importance in the modeling of multi-phase flow and it plays an important role in different scientific and industrial applications such as micro-structure evolution and grain growth in material science \cite{chen02pfm}, binary fluids flow movement \cite{osher88fpc}, and complex interfacial dynamics \cite{hohenberg77tdc}.

 There have been various diffuse interface models for multi-phase flow \cite{khan09pfm,liu12dis}.
 In this study, we consider a specific model of diffuse interface for two phase flow; Allen-Cahn (AC) equation with advection.
 AC equation without advection is the most known dynamical model for diffuse interface dynamics.
 In the past it was investigated extensively with many numerical and analytical methods.
-But few studies are dealing with the numerical solution of the advective AC equation \cite{Shen10,Shen16,Vasconcelos14,Zhang07}.
+But few studies are dealing with the numerical solution of the advective AC equation \cite{Shen16,Shen10,Vasconcelos14,Zhang07}.
 The AC model with advection is given by

 In \eqref{advac}, the bi-stable cubic nonlinearity $f(u)$ is such that $f(u)=F'(u)=2u(1 - u)(1 -2u)$ for a double-well potential $F(u)$, and $\bm{V}=(V_1, V_2)^T$ is the prescribed velocity field.
 The velocity field is either given or computed from the Navier-Stokes equation \cite{khan09pfm,liu12dis}.
-In many cases the velocity field $\bm{V}$ is divergence-free \cite{Shen10,Shen16} and satisfies incompressible Navier-Stokes equations.
+In many cases the velocity field $\bm{V}$ is divergence-free \cite{Shen16,Shen10} and satisfies incompressible Navier-Stokes equations.
 In this study we consider non-divergence-free velocity fields $\nabla \cdot\bm{V} \neq 0$, either expanding $\nabla \cdot \bm{V}> 0$ or contracting $\nabla \cdot \bm{V} < 0$ \cite{liu12dis}.
 In other words we consider advective AC equation in compressible fluids.

 Problems with surface tension in two-phase fluids are known as multi-scale problems with two different time scales, the small surface tension, and the convection time scale, which results in computational stiffness.
 Actually, there exists three main algorithms: the sharp interface algorithm method, the level-set algorithm method and the diffuse interface method \cite{liu12dis}.
 The numerical simulations are illustrated using finite elements method in space and semi-implicit schemes or semi-implicit schemes with splitting in time \cite{barrett98fea,liu11dsm}.